-Love INC pools resources and ministries of local churches and makes them available to people throughout the community.
+Love INC (soon to be Helping Hands) pools resources and ministries of local churches and makes them available to people throughout the community.
 They screen clients and match programs and resources with needs, working to help individuals and families become self-sufficient.
-We provide firewood to those in need and participate in Love INC's housing program, Loving Families.
+We provide free firewood to those in need and participate in Love INC's housing program, Loving Families.

 The Rescue Mission serves those experiencing homelessness in the North Star Borough.
 They provide emergency shelter, recovery programs, veteran programs, and many other services.
 We financially support them.